LordAlucard90/Angular-Tutorial/15 - Modules, Optimizations And Deploy/readme.md

 ## Feature Modules

-All the comoponents and other modules must be redeclared in each module, only services can be declared only in the root module and can be available to all the application.
+All the components and other modules must be redeclared in each module, only services can be declared only in the root module and can be available to all the application.